LukeLin/es6-boilerplate/readme.md

-using es6 in both server side and browser side. contain ReactJS example.
+using es6 in either server side or browser side. contain ReactJS example.